mattfranciswork0/mattfranciswork0/README.md

 ## 👋Hello
 I'm a software engineer proudly representing the land of maple syrup and poutine, Canada 🍁 Since the age of 16, I've been passionately creating software.
 Besides that, I'm a sports enthusiast, enjoy diving into video games, and indulging in the wonderful world of movies & TV shows.

+### :office: [LinkedIn (Click Me)][linkedin]

+#

 ## :hammer: [Starty (Click Me)][starty]

-Checkout Starty!
-I co-founded a non-profit that fosters student innovation and collaboration, specifically aimed at nurturing startups and team projects with my team and university's incubator.
+I co-founded Starty, it fosters student innovation and collaboration, specifically aimed at nurturing startups and team projects with my team and university's incubator.
+Check it out:

 <img src="https://github.com/mattfrancis888/mattfrancis888/assets/22691408/a8b56815-63d8-4953-ba6b-215704877cd4" width="1000" />